mmistakes/minimal-mistakes/_posts/2022-06-10-stateful-streams-with-apach-flink.md

 ## Example Use Case
 ![Alt text](../images/pf2.png "Example Use Case")

-Our example use case we be an online store.
-Users come online and place orders.
+Our example use case is an online store and users come online to place orders for different items.
-Every new order written into an `orders` topic and the same applies for each newly registered user or product written into the `users` and `items` topics respectively.
+Every new order is written into an **orders** topic and the same applies for each newly registered users or items - written into the **users** and **items** topics respectively.
-We will have the `users` and `items` topics as **changelog** streams - this means that the messages written in the topic will be a <key, value> pair and for each unique key we are only interested in the latest value.
+We treat **users** and **items** topics as **changelog** streams - this means that the events written in those topics will be a <key, value> pair and for each unique key we are only interested in the latest value.

-For example if user1 update their phone number, we are ony interested in the latest updated value.
-The same goes for the items.
+For example if `user1` updates the phone number we are ony interested in the latest updated value.
+The same goes for a product.
 We will consider these **changelog** topics as our **state**.

-One common use case in streaming systems is combining data from different topics, in order to perform some kind of data validation and data enrichment.
+A common use case in streaming systems is combining data from different topics, in order to perform some kind of data validation or data enrichment.
-In our particular use case we want to be able to enrich our input `orders` streams with the **state** - i.e grab the user and item information to be able to take actions like - sent out an email thanking our user for their purchase, or calculating some reward points to see if they are eligible for a discount coupon or even recommend purchasing something similar to the product they bought from a store nearby.
+In our example need to enrich the input **order** events with the **state** - i.e query the user and product information to be able to take actions like - sending out an email thanking our user for their purchase, calculating some reward points to see if they are eligible for a discount coupon or even recommend purchasing something similar to the product they just bought. they bought from a store nearby.

-Our focus on this blog post though is combining data from multiple topics.
+Our focus for this blog post though is enriching an input event stream with information from events in other topics.

 We will take a hands-on approach and better understand how we can:
-1. Connect Apache Pulsar with Flink and verify we can consume messages from these topics
+1. Connect Apache Pulsar with Flink and verify we can consume events from different topics
 2. Use Flink's process functions to perform data enrichment.
 3. Use Side-Outputs to account for scenarios that state is not present, and we want to further investigation the why.
 4. Use RocksDB for large state we can not keep in-memory